Veluthil/Veluthil/README.md

 <div align="center">
 <h1>Hey there, I'm Martyna.</h1>
-  <h3>Self-taught Python Back-End Developer.</h3>
-  <h3>My love for coding with a good amount of coffee fuels my passion for creating aesthetic and well-designed applications.</h3>
+  <h3>I'm a self-taught Python Back-End Developer with a passion for coding and a love for a good cup of coffee.
+I enjoy creating aesthetic and well-designed applications that are not only functional but also visually appealing.</h3>
 <div align="center">
 <div id="badges">
   <a href="https://www.linkedin.com/in/martyna-boradyn/"><img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt="LinkedIn Badge"/></a>